-I no longer have my ticket for this concert, so I’m sending a big Thank You to Ms. P for providing me with a copy of hers.
+I no longer have my ticket for this concert, so I’m sending a big Thank You to Ms. P for letting me photograph hers.
 I do, however, still have my program (featured below).

-Four years after my first visit to Alumni Hall to see Elvis Costello in November 1978, I returned to the same University of Western Ontario venue to see the guy who was often referred to as “The Poor Man’s” EC: Joe Jackson.
+Four years after my first visit to Alumni Hall to see Elvis Costello in November 1978, I returned to the same University of Western Ontario venue to see the artist that EC was often paired with or pitted against in the press: Joe Jackson.

 Then Jackson started shaking things up.
 1980’s Beat Crazy had a more left-field sound and feel, exploring elements of post-punk and more overt reggae rhythms.
 It also marked the end of the four-piece Joe Jackson Band.
 Beat Crazy was considerably less successful than the previous albums, while it was my personal favourite of his back in the day.